ankitmalpani/udacity-carnd-pid-controller/README.md

 double steer_value = -Cp * cte; //constant Cp and Cross Track Error cte
 ```

 As intuitive as this approach seems, the vehicle with this approach doesn't quite converge to the reference line .
-In theory, it oscillates a good amount - as seen here, it actually gets off track: `Calculated here with a constant of .25`
+In theory, it oscillates a good amount - as seen here, it actually gets off track:
+`Calculated here with a constant of .25 (Manually chosen)`

 [P controller video](./videos/P_controller.mp4)